TylerJSimpson/machine_learning_zoomcamp/week_1/README.md

 # Linear Algebra

 ML makes use of many algebraic concepts and operations due to its extensive use of arrays and matrices.
 Here is a quick refresher.
+Note we will use `u` to label column vector and `v` to label row vector.
+We will use capital `U` and `V` respectively for the matrices.

 ## Linear combination operations